otto-de/trackrdrd/trackrdrd/src/mq/kafka/README.rst

 * rdkafka 0.8.3
 * zookeeper_mt 3.4.6
-* yajl 2.0.4
+* pcre 8.30 2012-02-04

 If the libraries are already installed on the platform where ``trackrdrd`` will run, then no further action is necessary.
+This is almost certainly the case for the pcre library, since it is a requirement for Varnish.

 To build the libraries from source, it suffices to follow the instructions in the source distributions -- no special configuration for the plugin is necessary.

 Building and installing libtrackrdr-kafka
 -----------------------------------------